typesafehub/conductr-cassandra/README.md

 This will return a bundle id to you, something like: "3f8b3f7-d2a3b64".
 This id uniquely represents the combination of the Cassandra bundle and the configuration that you provided.

-After you have ensured that Cassandra has its directories created (`/var/lib/cassandra-myservice-v3`) along with them being owned by the `conductr` user (again, you won't need to for the sandbox), you can then:
+After you have ensured that Cassandra has its directories created (`/var/lib/cassandra`) along with them being owned by the `conductr` user, you can then:

 ```
 conduct run cassandra-myservice --scale 3